Sukhoi Su-34: Design

-Compared to other members of the Flanker family, the Su-34 has an entirely new "Duckbill" nose and forward fuselage designed to increase cabin room and maximize crew comfort and safety, giving the Su-34 the nickname ‘Hellduck’ or ‘Platypus’.
-The two pilots sit side-by-side in NPP Zvezda K-36dm ejection seats: the pilot-commander on the left with the navigator and weapon operator on the right.
+Compared to other members of the Flanker family, the Su-34 has an entirely new "Duckbill" nose and forward fuselage designed to increase cabin room and maximize crew comfort and safety, giving the Su-34 the nickname "Duckling", "Hellduck" or "Platypus".
+The two pilots sit side-by-side in NPP Zvezda K-36DM ejection seats: the pilot-commander on the left with the navigator and weapon operator on the right.
 An advantage of the side by side cockpit is that duplicate instruments are not required for each pilot.
 Since long missions require comfort, the pressurization system allows operation up to 10000 m without oxygen masks, which are available for emergencies and combat situations.

 The crew members have room to stand and move about the cabin during long missions.
 The space between the seats allows them to lie down, if necessary.
 A hand-held urinal "toilet" and vacuum flask "kitchen" are provided.
 A ladder attached to the nose landing gear and a hatch in the cockpit floor is used to enter the cockpit.
 The cockpit is a continuous capsule of armour (17 mm).

-The multifunctional Leninets V-004 main radar has terrain-following and terrain avoidance modes.
-Maximum detection range for the passive electronically scanned array forward radar is 200–250 km against large surface targets, to cover the rear a second aft-facing radar is mounted.
+The multifunctional Leninets V004 main radar has terrain-following and terrain avoidance modes.
+Maximum detection range for the passive electronically scanned array radar is 200–250 km against large surface targets.
 The main radar can simultaneously track ten air targets and attack four targets (in the air, on land or on the water).
 The radius of detection for fighter-sized targets is up to 120 km, the range of the survey is +/- 60 degrees.
-The rear warning radar system can warn of attack from behind and allow it to fire its R-73 missiles against pursuers without needing to turn the aircraft.
-The rear radar is from Phazotron/Rassvet, and is unofficially called the N-012.
 The Su-34 reportedly has a frontal radar cross-section that is an order of magnitude smaller than prior generation fighters.